lababidi20/elkproject/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because it can handle complex tasks and can be easily scalable, ie Ansible can be used to update programs and configuration on hundreds of servers at once, but the process is the same whether you’re managing one computer or dozens.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker
-- ...
+- Increase virtual memory
-- ...
+- Install python3
+- Install container image sebp/elk:761

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.